MikecMarko/React/React_project_instagram_clone/instagram-clone/README.md

 Negative 😔

-    no component structure, most work on that
+    no component structure, must work on that